 Information and resources: Resources are consumed or made unavailable when they are used (soil mineral nutrients, soil water, carbon dioxide in the atmosphere, light as a source of energy).
 Environmental signals and cues can be sources of information (the spectrum of light, metabolites released by other individuals or organisms, temperature fluctuations, speed and direction of change of nutrient concentrations in the soil).
 For humans food is a resource, and light perceived through our eyes is a source of information.

-Resources: Resources are also strong modulators of plant growth.
-However, we contend that resource availability and direct effects of stress are not always the main and direct driver of all plant-plant and plant-environment interactions.
+Resources are strong modulators of plant growth.
+However, we contend that resource availability and direct effects of stress are not always the main and direct driver of the most important plant-plant and plant-environment interactions.
 In fact we think that the acquisition of information, and the “use” of this information to adjust growth, morphology, development, and metabolism, are central to achieving fitness.